Rangers beat O’s 1-0 in 10 in duel of opening day starters

 Trevino was the first runner to reach third base in the game with one out in the fifth inning after a leadoff double.
 But Means struck out Leody Taveras and got Isiah Kiner-Falefa on a flyout.

 Baltimore right-hander Dean Kremer was sent to the alternate site a day after a solid start in a 6-1 win over the Rangers that followed two rough outings.
 Reliever Cole Sulser was recalled from the alternate site.
-Hyde said the Orioles made the move because they only need four starters this week with two days off. … Texas slugger Joey Gallo, who reached base in each of the first 15 games, was out of the lineup for the first time with the lefty-lefty matchup against Means.
+Hyde said the Orioles made the move because they only need four starters this week with two days off.

 UP NEXT